Things to do in Penang, Malaysia

 Discover the green tea plantations of the Cameron Highlands

-Although Khoo Kongsi is located in the center of Georgetown, it is barely visited and therefore great to escape mass tourism.
-The beautiful classic Chinese style of architecture featuring sloping roofs, complex carved columns, golden Chinese symbols, and dragons and mythical creatures from legendary Chinese stories.
+Although Khoo Kongsi is located in the center of Georgetown, it is barely visited and, therefore, great to escape mass tourism.
+The beautiful classic Chinese style of architecture features sloping roofs, complex carved columns, golden Chinese symbols, and dragons and mythical creatures from legendary Chinese stories.
 There is a small museum on-site to learn more about the Kongsi and its history.

-Wherever you wander in Georgetown, the details of the architecture is what stands out.
-Colorfully painted buildings, detailed ornaments and beautiful tiles in all shapes and designs.
-The street with the most tiles can be found here and these colorful houses here.
+Wherever you wander in Georgetown, the details of the architecture are what stand out.
+Colorfully painted buildings, detailed ornaments, and beautiful tiles in all shapes and designs.
+The street with the most tiles can be found here, and these colorful houses here.

 Getting from Kuala Lumpur to Georgetown